 - And more

-In other words, webinars can be mutually beneficial for both organizations and attendees.
+In other words, a webinar marketing strategy can be mutually beneficial for both organizations and attendees.
 However, you might not realize the full effects of these benefits if people hate your webinar.

 On the other hand, attendees will feel like they’ve wasted their time and will probably avoid attending your future events.